How to Join Page...

 Parents as Members

 Parents are also welcome to join the WSHSB.
 As members they are considered adult helpers.
 However, for a variety of reasons, there may be limits on the number of helpers allowed.
 Contact the director with your information as stated in the paragraph above.
 A parent may join at the Cadet level with no audition.
-See Cadet Requirements.
+See Cadet Requirements at the bottom of the Auditions page.
 Also no audition is necessary at the Concert Junior level for adults with a minimum of one year experience on their instrument.
 Those wishing to join at Senior or Symphonic level must demonstrate proficiency at the respective level to determine if and where they might best be utilized.
 When you contact the director, please let her know which level you are interested in and she will get back with you to discuss current instrument section needs and audition details.

 Registration Form and Fees